 iBelieve: Captain Phillips, You’re Safe Now | PDF Version

 If we believe in a God of infinite power and love, then how does this saga of Planet Earth end?
 Clearly the world is troubled; sin is still making advances; diseases kill and wars wipe out thousands.
 The line in the Lord’s Prayer — Thy will be done — is only being fulfilled in fits and starts.
-At some future point, God’s triumph will be total; evil will disappear; eternity will commence under the gracious, galactic rule of Jesus.
+At some future point, God’s triumph will be total.
+Evil will disappear, and eternity will end under the gracious, galactic rule of Jesus.

 What does the Bible tell us about this blessed hope?